Skip to content

 Confidence Assessment

-Best Practice: Assess confidence based on evidence quality, not personal opinion:
+Best Practice: Assess confidence based on available evidence, not personal opinion:

 yaml